 Also, consider adding gamification principles, to engage more with your fans.

 Whether you are choosing Instapage vs. GetResponse, building a landing page to be published on a tab of your Facebook fan page is really easy.
 Just follow the procedure, while playing with the editor.

-Instapage offers a valid platform that, for most of the times, is simple to understand and use but, for some cases, is more time consuming than it needs to be.
+Instapage offers a valid platform that, most of the time, is simple to understand and use but, in some cases, is more time-consuming than it needs to be.

 Also, if you dig more into the advanced features, GetResponse seems to have integrated them into their platform better.

 Plus, the basic plan of GetResponse is priced at $19/mo, which is much less than Instapage one ($199/mo), and offers indeed more services.
 Did you know Instapage is recommended by Hello Fresh?
 You can see their testimonial at the bottom of their homepage.

 After analyzing the characteristics of both services, I believe that they both offer great landing page options for you to choose from.

 And you?
 Are you already using Instapage or GetResponse?
 Please share your views in the comments below, thanks!